 That night he and the little bird slept well having, revived on the fresh honey.
 As dawn broke, the old hunter climbed down from the tree to gather some more combs to take back to his family, while he and the little bird chatted away to one another.
 But before leaving the hunter left a healthy pile of honeycombs on the ground and up on a broad branch for the little bird.

 From that day to this, the little honey guide leads people to wild honey in the bush.
 Now you know how to attract the honey guide by singing “brrrrr-yum,” repeatedly in a high pitch.
 The honey guide will hear you and answer with his call of “chekit-chekit-chirr”, to lead you to a new bee hive somewhere in the bushveld for wild honey.

 Always leave something for the little bird, remembering how from times of old the honeyguide saved an old hunter and his family from starvation.
 To this day, the honey guide when he hears the “brrrrr-yum” call of a human, will always lead them to honey, sometimes near and sometimes far.

 The moral of the story you say?
 Always keep alert and cheerful; you never know where your next meal will come from.

-As a young man, while crossing a dry riverbed in the Timbavati, the writer was solicited by calls from a little bird in a jackal-berry tree, on the far bank.
+One day as a young man, I was two kilometers from camp and on my way to check on a windmill at a watering hole.
+While crossing a dry riverbed in the Timbavati, I was attracted by incessant calls from a bird in a jackal-berry tree, it followed along with me on the far bank of the river.
 Having never been led by a honey guide, this was a new experience.
-I was on my way to check on a windmill at a watering hole, two kilometers from the camp when this incident occurred.
-In my curiosity, I followed the bird right to honey and I must say it was a very happy experience I have never forgotten.
-Some people believe the honeyguide leads badgers to honey but this has not been proven as of yet.
+In my curiosity, I followed the bird who led me right to a tree housing bees in a crack.
+I must say, it was a very happy experience I have never forgotten.
+Some people believe the honey guide leads badgers to honey but this has not been proven as of yet.